 California's SB 53, signed 29 September 2025, also took effect on 1 January 2026.
 It targets large frontier developers, those with annual gross revenue above USD 500 million, requiring them to publish a frontier AI framework describing how they manage and mitigate catastrophic risk, publish transparency reports about their frontier models, and report critical safety incidents to California regulators.[5]

 The Colorado AI Act is the clearest example of why a tracker beats a static guide.
-Originally due on 1 February 2026, it was postponed to 30 June 2026 by SB 25B-004 (signed 28 August 2025), then postponed again to 1 January 2027 by SB 189 (signed 14 May 2026).
-SB 189 also rewrote the substance: it removed the deployer duties to maintain risk management programmes and conduct impact assessments, and the duty of care to prevent algorithmic discrimination, replacing the original comprehensive risk-based regime with a narrower disclosure-and-transparency model.
+Originally due on 1 February 2026, it was postponed to 30 June 2026 by SB 25B-004 (signed 28 August 2025), then rewritten by SB26-189 (signed 14 May 2026), which sets the developer and deployer duties to begin on 1 January 2027.
+SB26-189 also rewrote the substance: it removed the deployer duties to maintain risk management programmes and conduct impact assessments, and the duty of care to prevent algorithmic discrimination, replacing the original comprehensive risk-based regime with a narrower disclosure-and-transparency model.
 Developers must give deployers specified information about automated decision-making technologies, and deployers must notify consumers when a high-risk system makes a consequential decision and inform them of a right to appeal.[6]

 International and treaty layer